jameshfisher/jameshfisher.com/_posts/2016-12-23-protocol-numbers.md

   - udp
   - networking
 taggedAt: '2024-03-26'
+summary: >-
+  An IP packet contains a 'protocol number' that identifies the protocol (e.g. TCP, UDP) running over IP.
+The kernel uses this to determine how to handle the packet.
 ---

 When the kernel receives IP packets, how does it know what they represent?
 Are they part of a TCP stream, a UDP datagram, or something else?